cracz/FCS/README.md

 This is my task to create files used in operating the FCS at a few different bias voltage settings.
 C code by Ananya or Akio.

 ## LEDresponse/
-This is my task to use the results of the runs using different bias voltages and study the response/temperature of the LEDs.
+This is my task to use the runs with different bias voltages and study the relationship between the LED response/SiPM temperatures and the bias voltage.